buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ``submodules``
-   (optional): when initializing/updating a Git repository, this decides whether or not buildbot should consider git submodules.
+   (optional): when initializing/updating a Git repository, this decides whether or not buildbot should consider Git submodules.
    Default: ``False``.

 ``shallow``
-   (optional): instructs git to attempt shallow clones (``--depth 1``).
+   (optional): instructs Git to attempt shallow clones (``--depth 1``).
 If the user/scheduler asks for a specific revision, this parameter is ignored.